Religion in Spain: Islam

 The recent waves of immigration, especially during and after the 2000s, have led to a fast increasing number of Muslims.
-Nowadays, Islam is the second largest religion, but far behind Roman Catholicism and irreligion.
-A study made by Unión de comunidades islámicas de España showed that there were above 2,100,000 inhabitants of Muslim background living in Spain in 2019 (around 4,4% of the total population).
-The vast majority was composed of immigrants and descendants originating from the Maghreb (especially Morocco) and other African/Arab countries.
-Almost 880,000 of them had Spanish nationality, most being immigrants that achieved the Spanish citizenship.
+Nowadays, Islam is the second largest religion, but far behind Christianity (mostly Roman Catholicism) and irreligion.

 Judaism

 Jews in Spain form less than 0.2% of the overall population, somewhere between 13,000 and 50,000.
 They are primarily located in the cities of Barcelona, Madrid, and Málaga.
 With smaller populations existing in other major urban areas across the country.
 Most Spanish Jews are Sephardim as opposed to Ashkenazim, and the majority practice Orthodox Judaism.
-There are Reformed organisations in major cities, and a reform Synagogue in Oviedo.
+There are Reform organisations in major cities, and a Reform Synagogue in Oviedo.

 Minor religions

 Besides various varieties of Christianity, Islam, Judaism and the non-religious, Spain also has small groups of Hindus, Buddhists, Pagans, Taoists, and Bahá'ís.

 Hinduism

 Hinduism first arrived in Spain by Sindhi immigrants through British colony of Gibraltar in the early 20th century.
-There are about 40,000-50,000 Hindus in Spain, about 25,000 from India, 5,000 from Eastern Europe and Latin America and 10,000 Spanish.
-There are also small communities of Hindus from Nepal (around 200) and Bangladesh (around 500).
+Estimates for the number of Hindus in Spain range from 40,000 for 2016 to 75,000 as of 2024.
+Another estimate for 2014 is that about 25,000 of 40,000 Hindus come from India, 5,000 from Eastern Europe and Latin America and 10,000 are Spanish Hindus; there are also small communities of Hindus from Nepal (around 200), from Bangladesh (around 500) and from Pakistan.

 There are also about 40 Hindu temples/worship-places in Spain.
 The first Hindu temple in Ceuta city was completed in 2007.
 There are ISKCON Krishna Temples in Barcelona, Madrid, Malaga, Tenerife and Brihuega along with a Krishna restaurant in Barcelona.
 Some of Hinduism's shared teaching with Buddhism like reincarnation or karma, have partially syncretized with the cultural mainstream via New Age-style movements.